binnes/mkdocTest/docs/MkDocs.md

 - The default theme is **mkdocs**, but this can be altered using the **theme** configuration options.
 Some themes have customization options, such as the shortcut keys I've enabled in this project.
 - You control the navigation options of the published site using the **nav** configuration option.

+This project is using GitHub Actions to generate the site, so the site directory shouldn't be pushed manually into the GitHub repository, so this project has added the **site/** directory to the **.gitignore** file, to prevent it being added to the repository.

 ## Controlling site navigation

 The **nav** configuration controls the navigation on the site.
 Different themes can support different levels of navigation nesting and offer different navigation options on the page.